reframejs/reframe/plugins/react-native-web/readme.template.md

 # `@reframe/react-native-web`

-Implement views for the Web and for native mobile using [React Native Web](https://github.com/necolas/react-native-web).
+Implement views for the web and for native mobile using [React Native Web](https://github.com/necolas/react-native-web).

 ### Usage